AdaCore/gnat-llvm/README.md

 This is a work-in-progress research project that's not meant for and shouldn't be used for industrial purposes.
-It's meant to show the feasibility of generating LLVM byte code for Ada and to open the LLVM ecosystem to Ada, including tools such as [KLEE](https://klee.github.io).
+It's meant to show the feasibility of generating LLVM bit code for Ada and to open the LLVM ecosystem to Ada, including tools such as [KLEE](https://klee.github.io).

 Note that we are not planning on replacing any existing GNAT port that's